-Be sure to confirm the following:
+Be sure to address the following:

-Your residency status for tuition purposes.
+- Confirm your residency status for tuition purposes.

-Arrange for any final transcripts and scores (AP, IB, AICE, CLEP and transfer credits) to be sent to the Office of Undergraduate Admissions.
+- Arrange for any final transcripts and scores (AP, IB, AICE, CLEP, and transfer credits) to be sent to the Office of Undergraduate Admissions.

-Finally, if you have not already done so, get that FAFSA form started.
+- If you have not already done so, get that FAFSA form started.
 You can check out our blog on the FAFSA form here.

-Check out the housing information.
-There are many options at UF both on and off campus.
+- Check out the housing information.
+There are many options at UF both on and off-campus.
 If living in a particular dorm is very important to your student, don’t wait too long to send a deposit and apply for housing.
-On-campus housing is limited and not guaranteed for all freshmen.
-Have your freshman join the Facebook group for their incoming class.
-Many freshmen find their future roommates through this group page.
+On-campus housing is limited and not guaranteed for all freshmen. **You can currently find Virtual Dorm Tours here.**